Editorial advisory

 Water Verdict

-Beaufort County receives a fair water quality assessment with a grade of B and a score of 64.2 out of 100.
+Beaufort County, North Carolina receives a fair water quality assessment with a grade of B and a score of 64.2 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 1 water body in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.

 Violation Context

-Beaufort County has recorded 2 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Beaufort County, North Carolina show 2 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 4.0 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+This compliance record sits alongside an unusually deep monitoring archive: 17,682 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance